Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Introduction

-Molecular dynamics (MD) simulation is a staple method of computational science, enabling high-resolution spatiotemporal modeling of atomistic systems throughout biology, chemistry, and materials science \cite{Frenkel2001MolecularSimulation}.
-Under the Born-Oppenheimer approximation, system evolution is governed by the underlying potential energy surface (PES), which is a function of the nuclear Cartesian coordinates \cite{BornOppenheimer1927}.
-While the atomic forces needed for MD simulation can be obtained on-the-fly via \textit{ab-initio} quantum-mechanical (QM) calculations \cite{Car1985UnifiedApproach}, the unfavorable scaling of this approach makes it prohibitively expensive for realistic system sizes and timescales \cite{Friesner2005AbInitio}.
+Molecular dynamics (MD) simulation is a staple method of computational science, enabling high-resolution spatiotemporal modeling of atomistic systems throughout biology, chemistry, and materials science \citep{Frenkel2001MolecularSimulation}.While the atomic forces needed for MD simulation can be obtained on-the-fly via \textit{ab-initio} quantum-mechanical (QM) calculations \citep{Car1985UnifiedApproach}, this is prohibitively expensive for realistic length and time scales \citep{Friesner2005AbInitio}.
+Machine learning force fields (MLFFs) have recently emerged as a promising option to serve as surrogate models for QM calculations, demonstrating the ability to capture complex many-body interactions, and in some cases transfer flexibly across chemical space \citep{schnet, hu2021forcenet, spherenet, gemnet, Gasteiger2020DirectionalMP, nequip, allegro, Batatia2022MACE, painn}.
+Graph neural network (GNN)-based MLFFs trained on large \textit{ab-initio} datasets are increasingly being used to model challenging and important chemical systems with favorable results \citep{Merchant2023DeepLearningMaterials, nequipscale, Chen2022UniversalGraphPotential, schaarschmidt2022learned, Takamoto2022UniversalNNPotential, Majewski2023MLProteinThermodynamics, charron2023navigating, mace-mp-0, mace-off23, jmp, gemnetoc, deng2023chgnet}.